Need to find a reliable fence contractor? Be selective! You new fence is an investment you can’t afford to take chances with.

-Follow the guidelines below to make sure you get a reliable contractor and a fence you’ll be happy with
+Here’s how to make sure you get a reliable fence contractor and a fence you’ll be happy with for a long time:

-- Look at reviews.
 What do previous customers say?
 Are they satisfied with the job?
 Did they establish a relationship with the contractor?
 Would they recommend them?
-Don’t forget to use sites like Home Advisor or go to the fence company’s social media pages to see what customers are saying.
+Don’t forget to use sites like Home Advisor.
+You can also go to the fence company’s social media pages to see what customers are saying.

-- What about insurance?
-Your contractor should carry both liability and worker’s comp.
-You will have people working on your property.
+Your contractor should carry both liability coverage and worker’s compensation insurance.
+You’ll have people working on your property.
 Don’t put yourself at risk for liability.

 Ask a lot of questions and don’t hesitate to check up on what your fence contractor tells you.
 An honest contractor won’t mind a little scrutiny and will be glad to offer all the information you need.
 Your new fence is an investment and a reliable fence contractor will be happy to do all they can to help make it a good one.